-We currently anticipate that our capital requirements to drill 1.5 net wells in the Permian Basin in West Texas will be approximately \$2.0 to \$2.5 million during 2009.
+We currently anticipate that our capital requirements to drill one to two gross wells and for recompletion of 10 to 20 wells in the Permian Basin in West Texas will be approximately \$3.0 to \$4.0 million during 2009.
 We have identified 147 gross (73.5 net) future development drilling locations.

 During the third quarter of 2006, we purchased a 24.9999% interest in Grizzly.
-As of March 31, 2009, our net investment in Grizzly was approximately \$21.1 million.
-Capital requirements in 2009 for this project are estimated to be approximately \$4.3 million, primarily for the expenses associated with the drilling of 15 well core holes during Grizzly's 2008/2009 drilling program.
+As of June 30, 2009, our net investment in Grizzly was approximately \$22.7 million.
+Capital requirements in 2009 for this project are estimated to be approximately \$4.3 million, primarily for the expenses associated with the drilling of 15 well core holes, including one water supply test, during Grizzly's 2008/2009 drilling program.